Prize-winning pianist caught between anger and ecstasy

 BRUSSELS Competitions are for horses, not for artists was the verdict of the great Hungarian composer and pianist Bela Bartok.

-And there is a part of Israeli pianist Boris Giltburg, declared winner on June 1 of one of the world's most prestigious and gruelling music contests, that agrees.
+And there is a part of Israeli pianist Boris Giltburg, declared winner on June 1 of one of the world's most prestigious and grueling music contests, that agrees.

 He won Belgium's Queen Elisabeth Competition in spite of a memory lapse that froze him as he performed Mozart in the semi-finals.
 His mother and grandmother, both pianists, left the room where they were listening, convinced it was all over, as was Giltburg.